ViaSr/CIE-Toolkit/README.md

 A Python/NumPy implementation of fundamental CIE colorimetry for display calibration and color space conversion.
 Built for learning and practical use — every function maps to a real operation in the display calibration workflow.

+## Why I Built This

+I started building this while exploring how display calibration systems handle color accuracy across different devices.
+The core problem — converting between device-dependent RGB and device-independent XYZ — turns out to be pure linear algebra, and implementing it from scratch made the math click in a way that using libraries never did.
+Every function in this toolkit maps directly to a real operation in a display calibration workflow: measuring a display's primaries, building the conversion matrix, computing color error, and deriving a correction matrix to compensate for hardware drift.
+The signal processing patterns here — transform, calibrate, correct — translate directly to other domains where you're reading raw sensor data and need to get it into a standardized, meaningful space.

 ## What it does

 ```python